ALL COVID-19 PROTOCOLS OBSERVED

 VENUE: The Knoll Historic Guest Farm

 KNOW BEFORE YOU GO: MiTH takes place every second Wednesday at The Knoll Historic Guest Farm, Knoll Drive, Hilton.
 Doors open at 6pm and the music will kick off at 7pm.
-Entrance is R75 book online in advance and pay online.
+Entrance is R50 at the door.
 Bring your own booze.
 Food and soft drinks are available for sale.

 DIRECTIONS TO MiTH: Take the N3 to Hilton, take the Hilton turnoff and go South into the Village (away from Hilton College).
 Travel 5,2km along Hilton Avenue (past two sets of traffic lights and Crossways Pub) and keep going straight as Hilton Avenue turns into Dennis Shepstone Drive.
 At the 5,2km mark, Knoll Drive will be on your right – the entrance to MiTH is the *second* entrance on your left into The Knoll Historic Guest Farm.